 But in the Kingdom of God things are different.
 Jesus repeated this lesson many times in various places and in different ways.
 He constantly exemplified this truth in His own life and relationship with others

-When one becomes self-centred and proud there is a real danger of a fall because the Bible says “pride comes before a fall.”
+When one becomes self-centered and proud there is a real danger of a fall because the Bible says “pride comes before a fall.”
 Desiring to be first in God’s kingdom will see you end up last because of pride.

 Children were attracted to Jesus and He wanted to be with them.
 He illustrates humility by drawing attention to the simplicity and humility of a child.
 Jesus is actually saying, forget all about rank, position, pre-eminence and prominence, but concentrate on the needs of others.